NEC Rules for Supporting Coaxial Cable (CATV) in Installations

 Key Takeaways for Coaxial Cable Support

-- Always reference NEC Article 820 from the current nec code book for CATV installations.
+- Always reference NEC Article 820 from the current NEC code book for CATV installations.

 - Always complete the job with a neat and workmanlike installation, ensuring cables are protected and secure.